yandexdataschool/speech_course/README.md

     - Seminar: In part 1 we will implement the Short-Time-Fourier-Transform and obtain a Mel-Spectrogram.
 In part 2 we will: recover a Spectrogram from a Mel-Spectrogram.
 Reconstruct the original audio signal via the Griffin-Lim algorithm and do some simple voice warping.
     - Homework: Audio-MNIST: Implement a Neural Network model to do simple digit classification based on a mel-spectrogram.

+- [Week 3](https://github.com/yandexdataschool/speech_course/blob/main/week_03): Introduction to Speech Recognition
+    - Lecture: In this lecture we aim to draw a map of the general area of ASR.
+We do a quick recap of how audio is processed into a convenient form to work with (Mel-Spectrogram or MFCCs).
+Then we discuss how to process text into sub-word speech units, such as graphemes and phonemes, and how to align between sequence of acoustic features and sub-word speech units using either state-space models or attention mechanisms.
+We compare how to decode ASR using discriminative and generative models.
+Finally, we discuss how to assess ASR quality using Word Error Rate, Character Error Rate and Phone Error Rate using the Levenstein Algorithm.
+    - Seminar: You have to implement the recusive and matrix Levenstein Algorithms

 ## Contributors & course staff